d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

 via max-pooling in the form of a block.
 They were primarily interested in whether deep or wide networks perform better.
 For instance, the successive application of two $3 \times 3$ convolutions touches the same pixels as a single $5 \times 5$ convolution does.
-At the same time, the latter uses approximately as many parameters ($25 \cdot c^2$) as three $3 \times 3$ comvolutions do ($3 \cdot 9 \cdot c^2$).
+At the same time, the latter uses approximately as many parameters ($25 \cdot c^2$) as three $3 \times 3$ convolutions do ($3 \cdot 9 \cdot c^2$).
 In a rather detailed analysis they showed that deep and narrow networks significantly outperform their shallow counterparts.
 This set deep learning on a quest for ever deeper networks with over 100 layers for typical applications.
+While
+stacking $3 \times 3$ convolutions
+has been a gold standard in later deep networks, implementations of such operations have also been efficient on GPUs :cite:`lavin2016fast`.

 Back to VGG: a VGG block consists of a *sequence* of convolutions with $3\times3$ kernels with padding of 1 (keeping height and width) followed by a $2 \times 2$ max-pooling layer with stride of 2